-Lots of hotels and holiday lets provide a toiletry pack: tiny plastic bottles of shampoo, conditioner, showergel and bars of soap wrapped in plastic.
-A large hotel with 200 rooms can expect to use 300,000 pieces of single use plastic every month [Source].
-We don’t want to contribute to that problem and we don’t think our guests want to either.
-So no single serving toiletries, and our soap dispensers are refilled from larger containers, reducing waste.
-We are working with our cleaners to avoid single use plastics where possible: we recently purchased a laser cutter and after spotting plastic bags being used to store dishwasher and laundry tablets we designed and made this wooden box for them instead.
-If you really want to do your part, shops such as The Sprout and The Good Lyfe offer plastic free local produce, and its a great way to help the environment whilst supporting local businesses.
+Many hotels and holiday lets provide a toiletry pack.
+Tiny plastic bottles of shampoo, conditioner, shower gel and bars of soap wrapped in plastic.
+A large hotel with 200 rooms can use 300,000 pieces of single use plastic every month [Source].
+We don’t want to contribute to that problem.
+We don’t think our guests want to either.
+So no single serving toiletries .
+Our soap dispensers are refilled from larger containers.
+We are working with our cleaning company to avoid single use plastics.
+We have a laser cutter and after spotting plastic bags being used to store dishwasher and laundry tablets we designed and made this wooden box for them instead.

-Heating is a trickier one to manage, heating requires a lot of energy.
-For now the best we’ve been able to do is install new modern heaters: these are efficient and have modern control systems with energy saving features, for example they will detect when a door or window has been opened and turn themselves off.
+Heating is a trickier one to manage.
+Heating requires a lot of energy.
+For now the best we’ve been able to do is install new modern heaters.
+These are efficient and have modern control systems with energy saving features.
+They will detect when a door or window has been opened and turn themselves off.
 The towel heaters in the bathrooms operate on a timer, on demand, so they only come on when needed.
-Being electric, 100% of the energy supplying them is converted to heat, compared with around 85% for a typical gas condensing boiler.
-We are always looking into improvements that we can make in future, such as heat pumps, better control of our extraction, and improving our insulation.
+Being electric, 100% of the energy supplying them is converted to heat.
+This compares with around 85% for a typical gas condensing boiler.
+We are always looking into improvements that we can make in future.
+This includes heat pumps, better control of our extraction, and improving our insulation.

 We have also put several things in place to reduce water waste.
 All of our taps are fitted with aerators, reducing the amount of water required for most uses without compromising functionality.
 We have dual flush toilets.
 We have a full size dishwasher and have provided enough tableware to fill it, so you’re not running the dishwasher several times a day because you don’t have any mugs left.
 With two showers the whole family can very quickly wash off the saltwater without using the large amounts of water taken up by a bath.
 Because we regularly stay here ourselves its easy for us to stay on top of maintenance replacing any leaking seals etc quickly.

-Its too easy to buy a bodyboard for £5, use it for a day or two then throw it in the bin, or worse leave it on the beach.
+Its too easy to buy a bodyboard for £10, use it for a day or two then throw it in the bin.
+Or worse leave it on the beach.
 Ocean Recovery Project kindly let us use their video, that’s 216 bodyboards that they collected, in 26 days, on a single beach in Devon.
 I’d love to tell you that this was an isolated incident but BeachCare collected 600 bodyboards from 3 Cornish beaches in 1 month, which gives an idea of the scale of the problem.

 If we have 20 bookings a year and each family of 4 buys 2 body boards, that’s potentially 40 body boards a year that aren’t getting shipped around the world, used for a week and then sent to landfill.
 Over the 50 year life of our boards that’s… a lot of polystyrene.

-I recently found myself not busy, there’s a lot of that in 2020.
+I recently found myself not busy, there was a lot of that in 2020.
 Fortunately the Open University offer loads of free courses on all kinds of subjects, from Marine Mammals to Astronomy With An Online Telescope.
-I’m currently working my way through Energy in Buildings, which is giving us some good ideas, so next we’re going to look into heat recovery extractors, rather than heating the apartment whilst sucking all the hot air out.
+I’m currently working my way through Energy in Buildings, which is giving us some good ideas.
+That`s why we’re going to look into heat recovery extractors next, rather than heating the apartment whilst sucking all the hot air out.